HL7/davinci-dtr/input/pagecontent/confexpectations.md

+### General Considerations
+This implementation guide adopts by reference the following [HRex Conformance Expectations](https://hl7.org/fhir/us/davinci-hrex/STU1.1/conformance.html) which describe conformance language, rules around mustSupport and other considerations.

 ### Must Support Guidance
 This IG marks elements with the Must Support flag in its profiles.
 In addition to the expectations provided in the HRex section referenced above, the following additional considerations apply:

-The FHIR specification makes it clear that when profiling another profile, a MustSupport flag can be constrained further (i.e., taken from `false` to `true`) but cannot be loosened (i.e., changed from `true` to `false`).
+The FHIR specification makes it clear that when profiling another profile, a MustSupport flag can be constrained further (i.e., taken from 'false' to 'true') but cannot be loosened (i.e., changed from 'true' to 'false').

 Da Vinci DTR implementations **SHALL** conform to the US Core IG [Must Support]({{site.data.fhir.ver.uscore6}}/general-guidance.html#must-support) Guidance where US Core IG resources are used.